shakhrayv/Facebook-Bot/README.md

 # Facebook-Bot

 ## Prerequisites
-The **Facebook Bot for Facebook Messenger** helps you organize and analyze any kind of text or messages.<br>
+The **Facebook Bot for Facebook Messenger** helps you organize, analyze, translate and share any kind of text or messages.<br>
 <br>The project was created as part of the home assignment during the Python course at MIPT University.
 <br> The code was written by Vladislav Shakhray.<br>The program is licensed under the terms of GNU Public License.
 <br><br>